blinfo/RegularExpressions/Exercises.md

 Create a capturing pattern for version number (e. g. `3.10, 2.15.3, 1.0`) and populate the Version class with correct values.

 ## PasswordValidator
-Create a matcher for a specified (hypothetical) password format.
+Create a pattern for a specified (hypothetical) password format.

 ## PhoneNumberValidator (some java coding as well)
 Create a pattern for phone numbers with two through three groups separated by one space; optional country code, region code and individual number.